joelouthan/Theologicus/src/confession-1689/1689-10-3-the-calling-of-god-independent-of-us.md

 ## The Confession

->John 3:3–6 (CSB) Jesus replied, “Truly I tell you, unless someone is born again, he cannot see the kingdom of God.”
+>John 3:3–6 Jesus replied, “Truly I tell you, unless someone is born again, he cannot see the kingdom of God.”
 “How can anyone be born when he is old?”
 Nicodemus asked him.
 “Can he enter his mother’s womb a second time and be born?”
 Jesus answered, “Truly I tell you, unless someone is born of water and the Spirit, he cannot enter the kingdom of God.
 Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.

->Matthew 6:33 (CSB) But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
+>Matthew 6:33 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.

 When you depart from right, proper, historical, orthodox theology, you end up having to make up some additional theories in order to cover what your new theology has left behind.
 Departure and rejection of Calvinistic soteriology and placed the salvation of man on man himself now exposes the question: